 You may have noticed how we have already mentioned that this shoe is exceedingly comfortable about 20 times already.
 Well, that's because it is!
 Comfort is the most highly subjective metric that we test for, as one person's foot will always fit in a shoe different than another's, but we are pretty darn confident that almost anyone will find this shoe to be as comfortable as we did.
 We have yet to find anyone who had anything different to say.

 We found the fit to be perfectly true to size, in both length and width.
 It is neither wide nor narrow, but what we would call average, and fit our slightly wider than normal forefoot like a well-broken in glove.
-It felt snugger than the wide forefoot designs of both the Terra Kiger 4 and the Altra Superior 3.0, but was wider than the generally pretty narrow Salomon Speedcross 4 and Hoka Challenger ATR 3.
+It felt snugger than the wide forefoot designs of both the Terra Kiger 4 and the Altra Superior 3.5, but was wider than the generally pretty narrow Salomon Speedcross 4 and on par with the new HOKA ONE ONE Challenger ATR 4.
 Its checkerboard patterned upper mesh was simultaneously highly breathable and effective at keeping out dirt and debris, although it was merely average when it came to water absorption and shedding in our water bucket test.
 In the end, it tied for the highest score, 9 out of 10.

 Weighing in at 24.1 ounces for a pair of men's size 11, this shoe was on the heavier end of the scale.

 While it didn't exactly feel light and nimble on our feet, the extra weight was more than accounted for in the benefits derived in comfort.
-It received 3 out of 10 points, the same score as The North Face Ultra Endurance but was not nearly as light as the 21.5 ounces Challenger ATR 3.
+It received 3 out of 10 points, the same score as The North Face Ultra Endurance but was not nearly as light as the new HOKA ONE ONE Challenger ATR 4.

 While it was nowhere near the most sensitive shoe in this trail running review, we felt that it was quite sensitive for an everyday trainer.
 The forefoot does not have one of the Nike Air pockets in it, which we have found dampen the sensitivity a bit, and instead is cross-laced with grooves in the outsole that allows for quite a bit of flex.